ouspg/aapo-audit/README.md

  * Firewalling external accesses from A1/A2 would diminish post-exploitation possibilities (reverse shells etc).
  * In modern system building actions such as fetching external inputs and doing notifications are often compartmentalized to containers etc.
  * After the introduction of Tuudo, the old applications as well as their API:s should be deprecated and eventually removed.

+# Summary

+We carried out a collaborative and open mini audit of the Aapo system.
+Audit took place in three places.
+First phase concentrated on the scoping of the audit.
+Second phase was about the design and backend services.
+Third phase added in some hands on verification of the achieved common understanding.
+During the whole process Katakri was used as a frame of reference.

+Together with the audit experts and the builders of the Aapo we walked through Aapo's security goals, design principles and some implementation details.
+This added to the depth of the understanding and managing the security of the Aapo system.
+We this will help in further development and operations of the Aapo services.